realworldocaml/book/book/testing/README.md

   List.equal Int.equal (List.rev [3;2;1]) [3;2;1]
 ```

-then we'll see an error when we run it.
+we'll see an error when we run it.

 ```sh dir=examples/broken_inline_test
   $ dune runtest
   File "test.ml", line 3, characters 0-66: rev is false.

   FAILED 1 / 1 tests
   [1]
 ```

+It doesn't come up in this case, but in general it's worth knowing
+that the test runner will execute tests declared in different files in
+parallel.

 ### More readable errors with `test_eq`

-One problem with the test output we just saw is that it doesn't show
+One annoyance with the test output we just saw is that it doesn't show
-the data associated with the failed test.
-We can fix this by having
+the data associated with the failed test, thus making it harder to
+diagnose and fix the problem when it occurs.
+We can fix this by
-the test signal failure by throwing an exception.
-That exception is
+having the test signal failure not just by returning false, but by
-then a place where we can put diagnostic information.
+throwing an exception on failure.
+That failure can contain human
+readable details about what went wrong.

-To do this, we need to change our test declaration to use
+To do this, we'll change our test declaration to use `let%test_unit`
-`let%test_unit` instead of `let%test`, so that the test allows a
+instead of `let%test`, so that the test no longer expects a body that
-unit-returning body.
+returns a bool.
 We're also going to use the `[%test_eq]` syntax,
 which, given a type, generates code to test for equality and throw a
 meaningful exception if the arguments are unequal.